Blu-Git/The-Clubhouse/README.md

 - The reflection section will be added once the entire site is finished.

 ---
 - Criticism and comments are appreciated.
-Do let me know if you have any.
+Do let me know if you have any in github discussions.